zaskap/rag_chatbot_dav_6300_discussion_2/README.md

 export AWS_DEFAULT_REGION=${aws_region_name}
 streamlit run src/home.py`

+Instead you can use `start_program.sh` as a single bash file to launch

 3. Select the Large Language Model (LLM)
 4. Select the Source Document Input
 5. Q&A Tab is the defautl Tab (interface) - Start asking question related to the source document selected in 4th Step.